FluentData/training-r-intro-pkg/docs/1-Introduction/readme.md

 system (PC or Mac).
 Accept the default options during the installation.

 Once you have installed R, you can open the program itself.
-On PC, if you have selected the desktop shortcut during installation, the R icon will look like this:
+On a PC, if you have selected the desktop shortcut during installation, the R icon will look like this: